 Step 2: If you will be selling any goods, you will need a Georgia State Tax ID number.
 You may obtain one from the Georgia Department of Revenue.

 Step 3: If you will have any employees working for your business, it is a requirement that you obtain a Federal Employee Identification number (FEIN) from the Internal Revenue Service.
-Even if not required to have a FEIN, you may want to use it in place of your social security number.

 Step 4: If you will be preparing your own food, you must obtain a “Food Service Permit” from the Chatham County Health Department.
 However, if you will be selling pre-packaged food, seafood, or produce, you will need to contact the Georgia Department of Agriculture.